 Who would’ve thought that there would be live stream versions geared towards productivity or even a safe haven for those to reflect within and take a break from whatever.

 Today, more than ever, we’re spending more time at home to discover new things, learn new skills, and be productive.
 We hope these tracks will act as the ambient soundtrack to your pandemic activities.
 Check out our top 5 Japanese inspired lo-fi hip-hop beats channels on Youtube that you need to listen and subscribe to:

 A newcomer to Youtube in relation to our other picks, this was actually a very recent find.
 Found with the help of the trusty autoplay “suggester” to the right of the Youtube screen.

-Formed as a collaborative project amongst 3 producers, lōland combines lo-fi beats and old school gear.
-What really stands out is that lōland record their own samples which set them apart and, establishing their own unique but also familiar sound to the lo-fi hip-hop community.
+Formed as a collaborative project amongst 3 producers, lōland combines lo-fi beats and old-school gear.
+What really stands out is that lōland records their own samples which set them apart and, establishes their own unique but also familiar sound to the lo-fi hip-hop community.

 You can listen to their tracks on Spotify or Youtube.
 Subscribe and keep an eye out for their new releases.

 If you’re looking for lo-fi beats and chill-hop study beats you’ve come to the right place.
 Dizzy Inc has been around since 2018 and is the go-to channel for all those Studio Ghibli fans out there.
 Dizzy Inc mixes the melodic tracks from all your favourite Studio Ghibli films and mixes them with solid beats to create his own sound.